solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

     ![Use the Azure Active Directory Status section to configure custom branding for your company.](media/image4.png "Status section")

-    From there they specify images for the banner logo, a tile logo, and large illustration, and provide some custom text.
+    From there, they specify images for the banner logo, a tile logo, and a large illustration, and provide some custom text.

     ![In the Configure company branding blade, select a file to use as the large image that displays to the left of the custom login form.](media/image5.png "Configure company branding blade")